BioDAS/biodas.github.io/wiki/DASWorkshop2011.md

 on their validity rather than archiving sources.
 Should clients do all they can to accommodate poor data sources or should they link to validation data and encourage correct data source compliance?(JW)

+Also: how aggressively should the registry check for dead datasources?
+Should there be some expectation of "maximum reasonable response time" for a DAS request?